-In the event that a pair of wheels should slip on any unit in the locomotive consist, it will be detected by the wheel slip relays in the unit concerned.
+it will be detected by the wheel slip relays in the unit concerned.
 The wheel slip relay initiates corrective action at the same time that it lights the warning light.
 The light will normally flash on and off as the wheel slip control system functions to correct the slip (through sand application or unloading).
 Since wheel slip control is automatic, the throttle and locomotive power need not be reduced unless slippage is continuous.

-- NOTE: A steady burning wheel slip light during operation may indicate a pair of sliding wheels or circuit difficulty.
-In such instances, the locomotive should be stopped for a careful inspection to ascertain that there are no locked-sliding wheels. - B. PC Open Light
+NOTE: A steady burning wheel slip light during operation may indicate a pair of sliding wheels or circuit difficulty.
+In such instances, the locomotive should be stopped for a careful inspection to ascertain that there are no locked-sliding wheels.

+B. PC Open Light

 The PC or pneumatic control switch functions to automatically reduce locomotive power in the event that an emergency or safety control air brake application occurs.
 It does so by reducing the speed of ALL engines to idle regardless of throttle position.

-When the switch is tripped, the PC open indicating light on the controller will be illuminated.
+When tripped, the PC open indicating light on the controller would be illuminated.
 This light is extinguished and locomotive power restored by resetting the PC switch.
-This occurs automatically provied that:
+This occurs automatically provided that:

-(1) control of the air brake is recovered and
+- (1) control of the air brake is recovered and - (2) the throttle is returned to IDLE position.

-- (2) the throttle is returned to IDLE position. - C. Ground Relay Light
+C. Ground Relay Light